Life Goes On (Donell Jones album)

 Life Goes On is the third studio album by American R&B singer Donell Jones.
-It was released by LaFace Records on June 4, 2002, in the United States.
+It was released by LaFace Records and Arista Records on June 4, 2002, in the United States.
 The album featured two singles, "You Know that I Love You", which was a minor hit in both the US and the UK and "Put Me Down", a more popular non-album version featuring Styles P and Lady May.
 The album reached number 3 on the US Billboard 200 and went gold.
 On September 16, 2003, Arista Records re-released Life Goes On with the bonus track, "I'll Go", which first appeared on the Love & Basketball soundtrack.

 Critical reception

 AllMusic editor Stephen Thomas Erlewine rated the album four out of five stars.
 He called the project another "consistently satisfying" effort within Jones' discography and added: "Jones may not be as flashy as some of his modern soul peers [...] but that's what makes his records work, and what makes Life Goes On another fine addition to his catalog."
 Craig Seymour from Entertainment Weekly noted that the album "uses fluid '80s grooves for tales of straying lovers, reformed commitment-phobes, and incarcerated romantics.
 With his tenderly earnest young-Stevie Wonder-like delivery and consistently sharp lyrics, Jones hits the right notes."
+Rolling Stone's Adrian Zupp found that "the mostly laid back grooves and oh-so-romantic lyric turns make this definite mood music, and it works – as long as your mood is pretty fixed [...]
+The guy has genuine vocal range and power and a craftsman's instinct for creating an appealing vibe.
+Whether Life Goes On tops Jones' platinum-plus sophomore disc, Where I Wanna Be, is for the people to decide.
+But everything on his latest CD suggests that, artistically at least, he's still on the way up."